Street Greenhouses: Discover the Winter Edition of Promenade des Saveurs

 Construction guide for street greenhouses (French only), available on ValorisonsMtl.

-In collaboration with Laboratoire de l’agriculture urbaine and the Ville-Marie borough, three passive solar greenhouses have been installed in the rue Dufresne between rue De Rouen and Larivière.
-Inside these greenhouses you will find:
+In collaboration with Laboratoire de l’agriculture urbaine and the Ville-Marie borough, three passive solar greenhouses were installed in the rue Dufresne between rue De Rouen and Larivière.
+Inside these greenhouses we found:

-• Thermometers that are recording temperatures inside the greenhouses
+- Thermometers that are recorded temperatures inside the greenhouses

-In addition to extending the growing season on the Promenade des saveurs, this project allows the Carrefour to feed the community all year round.
-The greenhouses, which are built with temporary car shelters, also serve to spark discussion about the role of food production in urban environments and the space we afford to cars.
-At the same time, these installations will test the impact of different energy efficiency measures on winter production, like insulation with snow, solar energy, and floating row covers.
+In addition to extending the growing season on the Promenade des saveurs, this project allowed the Carrefour to feed the community all year round.
+The greenhouses, which were built with temporary car shelters, also served to spark discussions about the role of food production in urban environments and the space we afford to cars.
+At the same time, these installations tested the impact of different energy efficiency measures on winter production, like insulation with snow, solar energy, and floating row covers.

 Want to learn more about the context of the Street Greenhouse implementation?
 Read about the obstacles and levers of this project in the case study available on ValorisonsMtl.